walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/11-tables.md

 ## Expected Behavior

-When we save this file and run it (e.g., `python tables.py` from the command-line) here is what will happen:
+When we save this file and run it (e.g., `python3 tables.py` from the command-line) here is what will happen:

 + Browser opens
 + Load the page